inaz2/SimpleHTTPProxy/README.md

 Also some examples are included:

-- SSLStripSniffProxy: output POST parameters for login pages to stdout (also works via HTTP)
+- SSLStripCatHeadersProxy: print HTTP/HTTPS headers to stdout
 - OffmousedownGoogleProxy: disable onmousedown URL rewriting in Google's Result Pages (HTTPS)

 "HTTP Strict Transport Security" policies [RFC 6797] make the browsers always use HTTPS for their domains, so this proxy doesn't work for such cases.